 Driving from Athens to Albania was a long one.
 It took me almost 6 hours and as soon as I arrived at the border crossing, the waiting started.
 Dozens of families and children came rushing to my green Beetle and started banging on the window asking for money.
 Normally, I fully support helping others, but the aggressive tone of their demanding request was getting on my nerves.

 My best advice is to just ignore them and transfer funds to organizations who help these people, as it will be a lose-lose situation when they come to your car.
 If you decide to give money, they will swarm you from every corner and demand more money and they won’t accept no for an answer.
 If you decline (and I saw them do this to the car coming into Greece) they will have no trouble spitting through your window or evening punching the window.
-Best would be just to ignore them and make sure your windows and doors are closed.
+Best would be just to ignore them and make sure your windows and doors are closed and locked.

 The motivated customs officer.. on steroids!